arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 ### Making it easier to provide contextual information

 Providing context around your telemetry is super powerful!
-You do not only provide information about what happend, but gives more information about the what & why.
+You do not only provide information about what happened, but give more information about the why.

 Let's use an example - When measuring a metric you get an understanding of the count, in our case the amount of orders received: